WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-01-19-qsltablemodels-booleans-and-check-boxes.md

   // Do something with the variable.
 In this case we just write it to the console output. qDebug() << currentMark;
 }
+delete query;
-delete query; // Memory management
+// Memory management
 {% endhighlight %}

 ## Sub-classing QSqlTableModel
-Now, if we want user interaction with our 'pretend boolean' variable to be handled by a check box, we need to sub-class the [QSqlTableModel][5] that interfaces between the sql table, and the [QTableView][9] that visualises the data for the user.
+Now, if we want user interaction with our 'pretend boolean' variable to be handled by a check box, we need to sub-class the [QSqlTableModel][5] that interfaces between the sql table and the [QTableView][9] that visualises the data for the user.
 More specifically, we need to re-implement the `flags()`, `data()` and `setData()` member functions, and make our 'pretend boolean' (an integer set to `0` or `1`) behave as an item that can be checked and unchecked (I believe it was [this discussion][11] that led me to this insight).
 The [flags()][18] function basically determines how items recorded in the [QSqlTableModel][5] can be manipulated (see [this list][19] of possible flags).
 We want to re-implement this function to make sure that items that correspond to our 'pretend boolean' can be checked or unchecked by the user.
 This can be achieved quite easily:

 {% highlight c++ %}
 /*